omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 ## Project Overview

 This project involves exploring a comprehensive dataset of the modern-day Olympic Games, covering events from 1896 to 2020.
 The dataset includes over 271,000 instances and 15 attributes, detailing individual athletes and their performances.
-The goal is to analyze this data, generate insights, and answer key questions about trends, medal distributions, and athlete characteristics across different Olympic Games.
+The goal is to analyze this data, generate insights, and answer key questions about medal distributions.

 ## Project Team